bshlgrs/consciousness/version-for-report/report.md

 Q: For all y, does there exist an x such that x = y + 1?
 Yes.

 Q: For all two humans, do they see colors the same?
-Should be 'idk' No.
+Both that statement and its negation are possible.

-Q: Are your memories at timestep 1 and 2 of the same color?
+Q: Are your memories at timestep 0 and 1 of the same color?
-No.
+Yes.

-Q: Are you seeing the same color now as you saw at timestep 1?
+Q: Are you seeing the same color now as you saw at timestep 0?
 No.

 Q: Is it possible for an agent to have an illusion of red?